 - Supply.
-In 2024, the real-time average supply of available secondary reserve was 21,371.2 MW in the RTO Reserve Zone.
+In the first three months of 2025, the real-time average supply of available secondary reserve was 22,314.4 MW in the RTO Reserve Zone.
 As with the 30-minute reserve service, there is no defined reserve subzone for secondary reserves. - Demand.
 Demand for secondary reserve is the 30-minute reserve requirement less the amount of primary reserves cleared by PJM.5